Pillar One: Summary

 Multinational groups that are within the scope of Amount A will have to:

-1. Source Their Revenue.
+2. Source Their Revenue.

 In general, revenues are sourced according to the type of revenue.

-The draft rules include details of various different types of revenue and where they are deemed to be sourced from.
-There are also a number of reliable indicators that can be used to to determine, for example, the place of use, in order that the revenue can then be sourced.
+The rules include details of various different types of revenue and where they are deemed to be sourced from.
+There are also a number of reliable indicators that can be used to determine, for example, the place of use, in order that the revenue can then be sourced.
 In certain situations an allocation key can be used as a proxy for the actual sourcing requirements.

 Once the revenue is sourced, if it is less than 1 million euros in a jurisdiction (or 250,000 euros for smaller jurisdictions), there is no reallocation requirement for that jurisdiction.